BawdyAnarchist/quBSD/Future_Development.md

 ### BEST PRACTICES / CLEANUP

-net-firewall
-	- jail start should auto update the servIPs in pf.conf
-		- This might require some thought about setting an "auto" option in the settings. because people making servers might not want an auto setting

 quBSD.conf
 	- ppt_nic and usb should probably be more like: check /boot/loader.conf against pciconf
 	- This would leave only the quBSD_root (zroot/quBSD).
 I prefer to remove this file entirely
 	- Maybe this value can just get stored in quBSD.sh

-- net-firewall pf.conf might not be fully generalized for routerIP.
+net-firewall pf.conf might not be fully generalized for routerIP.
 	- basically, exec.created relies on setting the last number to "1".
      - Then it modifes pf.conf, but that might be inappropriate
 	- Also needs to aggregate *all* client connections wireguard ports